Galarzaa90/tibia.py/tests/resources/README.md

 ## Guild resources
 - [tibiacom_full.txt](guild/tibiacom_full.txt) - The content of a guild's page.
+- [tibiacom_war.txt](guild/tibiacom_war.txt) - The content of a guild's page for a guild with an active war.
 - [tibiacom_info_complete.txt](guild/tibiacom_info_complete.txt) - An extract of the information container of a guild with description, guildhall and homepage.
 - [tibiacom_info_disbanding.txt](guild/tibiacom_info_disbanding.txt) - An extract of the information container of a